Valet Girls

-Valet Girls is a 1987 American comedy film directed by Rafal Zielinski, written by Clark Carlton, and starring Meri Marshall, April Stewart, Mary Kohnert, Jack DeLeon, Jon Sharp, Michael Karm, Steven Lyon, Randy Vasquez, Stuart Fratkin, and Tony Cox.
+Valet Girls is a 1987 American comedy film directed by Rafal Zielinski, written by Clark Carlton, and starring Meri D. Marshall, April Stewart, Mary Kohnert, Jack DeLeon, Jon Sharp, Michael Karm, Steven Lyon, Randy Vasquez, Stuart Fratkin, and Tony Cox.
 The plot concerns three women in Los Angeles who are working as valet girls while trying to get started in the entertainment industry.
 The film was produced by Lexyn Productions and distributed by Empire International Pictures and Vestron Video.

-This is April Stewart's first acting role before South Park in 2004, around 17 years prior.